robertfoss/memcpy.io/content/2017-04-27_android_imx6.md

 ### Start Android

-The SD-card can now be put into the middlemost slot and the device can be restarted.
+The SD-card can now be put into the SD3 slot and the device can be restarted.